ILANKUMARAN11/custom-package-scan/README.md

-# Scan the packages of External library from application.yml
+## Scan the packages of External JAR from application.yml

 ### Reference Documentation
 * Scan specific packages from External JAR